manifest-cyber/manifest-github-action/README.md

 set the SBOM as active.
 Expects either `true` or `false`.
 Default: `true`.

-### `githubToken`
+### Environment Variable - `GITHUB_TOKEN`

 **Optional**
 `{STRING}`

 The action fetches necessary Github releases from the Github Releases API.
 If you run into rate limit warnings from Github, the action can use a Github API token with authenticating (which may increase your rate limit beyond public limits).
+See usage examples for more.

 ---